By George Ratnanather. Updated January 6, 2021.

 Recovering from an addiction is a complex process.
 The road is never smooth.
 In fact, you will probably encounter obstacles, hardships and heartaches.
 But it’s a journey that everyone hoping to recover from addiction must make.
 It is the only way to move from a life of destruction to life of health, wellness and joy.

-While there are many paths to recovery, there is one constant-and that’s hope.
+While there are many paths to recovery, there is one element that is constant–and that’s hope.
 But why is hope so important in recovery?

 The Importance of Hope in Recovery